alexa/alexa-auto-sdk/modules/core/README.md

 ### Extending the Default Platform Implementation

-The default AAC platform implementation can be extended by overriding the various classes in the library that, when registered with the Engine, allow you to interact with Amazon services such as AVS.
+The default Alexa Auto SDK platform implementation can be extended by overriding the various classes in the library that, when registered with the Engine, allow you to interact with Amazon services.

 ### Implementing LocationProvider

-The Engine provides a callback for implementing location requests from AVS and other modules and a Location type definition.
+The Engine provides a callback for implementing location requests from Alexa and other modules and a Location type definition.
 This is optional and dependent on the platform implementation.

 To implement a custom LocationService handler to provide location using the default Engine LocationProvider class the `aace::location::LocationProvider` class should be extended: